-Involvement in child protective services and dealing with the need for early intervention due to language delays and behavioral disorders is very expensive, so there’s a huge policy interest in trying to implement preventive interventions that can promote more positive outcomes.
+A. Involvement in child protective services and dealing with the need for early intervention due to language delays and behavioral disorders is very expensive, so there’s a huge policy interest in trying to implement preventive interventions that can promote more positive outcomes.

 Obviously, though, you want to make sure the support is going toward programs that are truly helping the families they are intended to help.
 Under the 2018 Family First Prevention Services Act, federal resources are now available for programs that reduce families’ involvement in child welfare systems.
 At least 50 percent of that money must be allocated to ‘well-supported’ programs, which means participating in two RCTs that demonstrated positive impacts in one or more outcomes in a targeted domain.
 At least one of those outcomes must be long-term, or more than six months after the program ends.